4/5

 Fey’s Acceptance of Others Scale

-This technique was published in 1955 by William F. Fey for verification of the degree of acceptance of others.
-Most often, this test is used to measure the level of team adaptation in students of grades 5 to 11.
+This scale was published in 1955 by William F. Fey to measure the degree of acceptance of others.
+It is most commonly used to assess social adjustment in students from grades 5 to 11.

 What is acceptance of others?

 In modern society, acceptance of others is closely intertwined with the concept of tolerance.
-The higher the degree of acceptance of others, the more a person is characterized by non-aggressive behavior, cultural tolerance, and lack of prejudice towards views that are different from their own.
+The higher the degree of acceptance of others, the more a person tends toward non-aggressive behavior, cultural tolerance, and less prejudice toward views different from their own.

 Instructions for Fey's questionnaire

-Read the 18 questionnaire statements carefully and note the extent to which you agree with the suggested statement using the suggested scale.
-Note this test is intended strictly for informational, educational and entertainment purposes; its results cannot replace the real help of a specialist and should not be used for making any decision.
+Read the 18 statements carefully and indicate how much you agree with each one using the provided scale.
+Note: this test is intended strictly for informational, educational, and entertainment purposes; its results cannot replace professional guidance and should not be used as the basis for any decision.

 1. People are too easily led.